uplink-systems/terraform-module-unifi-client/README.md

 ## Module 'terraform-module-unifi-client'

-> [!NOTE]
-> This module is currently still in alpha state and not finally released.
-> Therefore, please use carefully!

 ### Description

-This module is intended to create and manage client devices (unifi_user) on a Unifi Network Controller.
+This module is intended to create and manage client devices (unifi_user) on a Unifi Network Controller (either stand-alone or hosted on a UCG/UDM) following my business needs and standards.
 Optionally the module can create an associated account (unifi_account) for authentication/authorization/accounting (AAA) for wired or wireless networks using UniFi gateway's built-in RADIUS server.
+It's by design not possible to create an account only without creating a device.

 ### Requirements